Are condos worth it?

 I love paying my HOA fee every month.
 I’m not crazy, I like keeping my dollars as much as anyone.
 But, I do understand the VALUE I get from my HOA fee, and it’s quite significant.
 As a condo owner, here are some things that my HOA fee goes towards:

-Why HOA fees are worth it, #1: No outside/common area maintenance cost
+#1: No outside/common area maintenance cost

 This is huge.
 I know numerous people who have purchased single family homes recently, and many of them are facing significant maintenance costs for roofing, siding, and the like.
 These are five figure expenses.
 Let’s say a house re-siding costs $10,000 (being incredibly conservative).
 It will take YEARS of HOA fees in a comparable condo to match that sum, and HOA fees pay for way more than just replacing siding or roofing.